FlaxEngine/FlaxDocs/manual/get-started/mac.md

 ## Command line access

-You can specify the C# Mono debugger port eg. `-debug 127.0.0.1:55555`.
 To learn more about command line switches see [this documentation page](../editor/advanced/command-line-access.md).

 ## New project